Why a brand newsroom?

 For most of your content, you’ll want to reach as many people as possible - so you’ll distribute it in several different ways.
 Some of the most popular ways to promote your company’s content include:

-If you’re using Presspage, distribution is super simple - you can schedule and publish content for all your channels from your Presspage account.
+If you’re using Presspage, distribution after using our newsroom management system guide is super simple – you can schedule and publish content for all your channels from your Presspage account.
 You can use our simple drag and drop features to create beautiful content even if you’re not a designer, from press releases to blog posts, and even schedule your social media.

 You can upload your own contacts list, or take advantage of our media list of over 900,000 contacts.
 It’s GDPR compliant, always up-to-date, and it makes your distribution and outreach for PR campaigns a cinch!
 You can also monitor your interactions with individual journalists to build stronger relationships.